-Nevada’s eviction laws are among the nation’s quickest for landlords.
+Nevada’s eviction laws are among the nation’s quickest and landlord-friendly.
 (Nevada Current file photo)

 Erika Minaberry just got her three children back last year after briefly losing custody because of her lack of stable housing.